moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 # Using Carrefour

 In this context, Carrefour is the perfect tool to use to find the nodes we want to transform in the FAST of our methods.
-As we already have found the entities that we have to transform in the Famix model, all that remains is building and binding the FAST node of every entity within our method, and then fetch the ones from our method invocations.
+Now that we found the entities that we have to transform in the Famix model, all that remains is building and binding the FAST node of every entity within our method, and then fetch the ones from our method invocations.

 To do so, we will add two methods to our class.
-Firstly, a method to fetch the FAST node matching a given method invocation :
+First, a method to fetch the FAST node matching a given method invocation :
 ```smalltalk
 fetchFastNodeForFamixInvocation: anInvocation